 - The

-method converts a string to uppercase.
+upcasemethod converts a string to uppercase.
 For example:

 text = "Hello, World!" uppercase_text = text.upcase

-method to convert the string to uppercase.
-IRB will display the value of uppercase_text
+In this example, we define a variable text and assign it a string value.
+We then use the upcase method to convert the string to uppercase.
+IRB will display the value of uppercase_text, which should be "HELLO, WORLD!".

 - The

-method converts a string to lowercase.
+downcasemethod converts a string to lowercase.
 For example:

 text = "Hello, World!" lowercase_text = text.downcase

-method to convert the string to lowercase.
-IRB will display the value of lowercase_text
+In this example, we define a variable text and assign it a string value.
+We then use the downcase method to convert the string to lowercase.
+IRB will display the value of lowercase_text, which should be "hello, world!".

 These case modification methods allow you to transform strings to a consistent case, making it easier to perform comparisons or enforce specific formatting rules.